Accessibility Tools

 Declaration of love to the sunny city of Lienz

-V I fell in love with you pretty quickly.
+V I got myself into you pretty quickly.

-I I like being with you and enjoying your flair,
+I I like to be with you and enjoy your flair,

-E Honestly my little town, I miss you very much.
+E Hrlich my town, I miss you very much.

-N I want nothing more than to see you again,
+N I wish more than to see you again,

-Z vain sunny city of Lienz, that would be nice.
+Z Eitless Sonnenstadt Lienz, that would be nice.

 Fabian Meschenmoser, Deggenhausertal

-I am subscribed to the Osttiroler Boten and receive the latest news from Lienz delivered to my home every week.
+I have subscribed to the Osttiroler Boten and receive the latest news from Lienz delivered to my home every week.
 Since 1977, my husband and I have regularly been in Lienz.
 We know Lienz in spring, summer, autumn, and winter.
 Unfortunately, my husband passed away, but last year I was in Lienz.
 Lienz is and remains my "second home".
-By the way, the yellow chair "The sun sits in our city" is also with me.
-I am waiting for the borders to reopen soon so that I can finally visit the sunny city of Lienz and see dear friends there
+By the way, the yellow chair "The sun is sitting with us in the city" is also with me.
+I am waiting for the borders to reopen soon so that I can finally visit the sunny city of Lienz and see dear friends there.can meet again.

 Best regards to the sunny city of Lienz from Hilde Recklies from Lemgo in Germany